 4.8.
 Statistical analysis

 Unpaired student’s t-test (two tails) was used for comparing the serum levels of miRNAs in naïve and S. japonicum-infected BALB/c mice.
-The Mann-Whitney U-test was used for analysis of the ability of the serum levels of miRNAs in discriminating the KK (+) group from the control group.
+The Mann-Whitney U-test was used for analysis of the cability of the serum levels of miRNAs in discriminating the KK (+) group from the control group.
 The receiver operating characteristic (ROC) curve analyses were performed and the area under the curve (AUC) was calculated to assess the potential of using the parasite-derived circulating miRNAs (individually or in combination) as novel biomarkers for schistosomiasis japonica.
 Cut-off values for determination of sensitivity and specificity were set by maximizing the Youden's index.
 Pearson’s correlation coefficient (r) was used for the assessment of the correlation between the serum levels of miRNAs and infection intensity (egg burden) in the KK (+) subjects.
 Statistical analysis was performed with GraphPad Prism Version 6.01 for windows.

 5. Conclusion

-In summary, we have developed a couple of singleplex, duplex and multiplex qRT-PCR assays for the diagnosis of S. japonicum infection by targeting parasite-derived serum miRNAs in a clinical cohort from a low intensity endemic area The duplex and multiplex assays do not show superior in the diagnostic power compared to the best performed singleplex assay targeting sja-miR-2c-5p.
-The best diagnostic performance was achieved from a combined miRNAs of sja-miR-2b-5p and sja-miR-2c-5p in accumulative form (AUC: 0.6906, p = 0.0069).
-The results here shed a light on the diagnostic performance of parasite-derived serum miRNAs for the detection of human schistosomiasis japonica by probing a cohort with low infection burden.
-This study established a basis for developing a supplemental novel diagnosis of schistosomiasis japonica.
+In summary, we have developed singleplex, duplex and multiplex qRT-PCR assays for the diagnosis of S. japonicum infection by targeting parasite-derived serum miRNAs in a clinical cohort from a medium-high prevalence but low intensity schistosomiasis-endemic area.
+The duplex and multiplex assays did not show superior perfomance in terms of diagnostic power compared with the best performed singleplex assay targeting sja-miR-2c-5p.
+The best diagnostic performance was achieved using a combinations of sja-miR-2b-5p and sja-miR-2c-5p in accumulative?? form (AUC: 0.6906, p = 0.0069).
+The results here shed light on the diagnostic performance of parasite-derived serum miRNAs for the detection of schistosomiasis japonica by probing a human cohort with low infection burden.
+This study establishes a basis for developing a supplemental novel diagnosis of schistosomiasis japonica.

 Author Contributions: Conceived and designed the experiments: Y.M., P.C. and D.P.M.
 Performed the experiments: Y.M. and P.C.
 Analyzed the data: Y.M., P.C. and D.P.M.
 Contributed reagents/materials/analysis tools: P.C., R.M.O., A.G.R., D.U.O. and D.P.M.
 Wrote the paper: Y.M., P.C. and D.P.M.